LiRuiyi-raptor/SPARC_Project/README.md

 # SPARC_Project
-This project contains 1 main files and some sub-functions in 11 files.
+This project contains 1 main function and some sub-functions.

 Main.m: Input the dataset and set parameters, this function returns the clustering result and four clustering evaluation metrics.